MidnightDreamerX17/skill20/Traits.md

 **Low Attribute** - One of the character's attributes is decreased by 2.

+**Narcissistic Personality Disorder** - The character constantly suffers a penalty of -2 to all actions while other people are not doing exactly what the character says.

 **Natural Equipment Only** - The character must start with Melee Fighting and Armor Training skills in order to have this disadvantage.
 The character cannot use metal equipment unless it was made through one of the following methods:

 - The equipment was made from wood, then turned into ironwood or other metal material achieved by Druid Magic (market price * 5 before other modifiers)